 For example, subconsciously when we are attracted to someone, we start to mimic their gestures to signal our submission and approachability.
 If they touch their face, we touch our face.
 If they play with their hair, we play with our hair.
 If they pick up the fork, we pick up the fork.
-If they try the pickel, we reach out to try the pickel.
+If they try the pickle, we reach out to try the pickle.
 They laugh, we laugh.
-They say a stupid non-sensical word, and next thing we know – we’ve adopted that stupid non-sensical word as our favourite new addition to our sentences.
+They say a stupid non-sensical word, and next thing we know – we’ve adopted that silly non-sensical word as our favourite new addition to our sentences.
 Mimicking is how many animals begin their courting phase before mating.
 Have you seen hawks fly?
 They synchronize their flight as a love dance when they choose their partner.
 We also mimic when we want to make up after a fight.
 It’s much harder to say “I’m sorry” than it is to say, “I’ll eat what you are eating.”
 But I digress.

 The Costly Signaling Theory

-The costly signaling theory proposes that animals (and humans) may send honest signals about desirable personal characteristics and access to resources through costly displays, altruism, or other behaviours that would be hard to fake.
+The costly signaling theory proposes that animals, and humans, may send honest signals about desirable personal characteristics and access to resources through costly displays, altruism, or other behaviours that would be hard to fake.

 This means that a signal is honest only it if it costly to the sender.
 Otherwise, it can be easily faked or imitated by those who are not honest.

 Many species of the animal kingdom engage in the courtship gift giving ritual.
 And it is the quality of the gift that will determine whether the female will mate with the male or not.
 What we do as humans is very similar to this.
 For example, marketers will often say that a man is supposed to spend a quarter of his yearly salary on an engagement ring.
-But this is not about money, it is about “cost”.
+But this is not about money, it is about cost and value.
 It is about how much of what is truly of high worth for me, am I willing to offer and generously give to another person, to signal my honesty and commitment.
 Generosity is an honest signal because we move away from our self-serving interests for the benefit of another.

 There is also another side to this theory and it is precisely the notion that if we are willing to give away something valuable from our reserves, this implies (and sends yet another signal) that we have even more in our reserves that the other party hasn’t seen yet.
 For example, when a predator approaches, the gazelles start stotting, which is behaviour of jumping highly into the air, making themselves more visible.
 By doing this, they are essentially signaling to the predator that they have fitness and strength not seen yet, because they are engaging in high risk behaviour despite the approaching danger.

 Marriage is a serious deal, and choosing our marriage partner ultimately chooses the kind of life that we will live.
-I hear many people nowadays say that they don’t want to marry because they just don’t believe in the institution.
+I hear many people nowadays say that they don’t want to marry because they just don’t believe in the institution of marriage.
 But is that really honest?
 Is it because some don’t want the responsibility?
 And it doesn’t have to be marriage – this is about commitment, which implies responsibility.
 I have noticed that the modern swapable mentality culture tends to be a bit … cheap.
-And when I say cheap, I am referring to emotional availability and willingness to give – because money is never about “money”.
+And when I say cheap, I am referring to emotional availability and willingness to give – because money is never about money.

 To the ladies, I’ll always say: make sure you are choosing someone who is offering you something of value.
-Don’t suffice for breadcrumps just because the real worthy ones are harder to find.
+Don’t suffice for bread crumbs just because the real worthy ones are harder to find.
 If a man is not investing in you and providing something of value, don’t waste your time.
 Choose wisely because you are ultimately making a decision about your own life.
 And to all of us I’ll say: remember that time is the most precious good that we have – because it is limited.

-The Alchemical Tarot” by Robert M Place
+Art by Robert M Place

 Heroism as Costly Signaling.

 What’s love worth?
 How far would we go?
 It is no secret that men tend to go to great lengths and even engage in risky behaviours for the one they love.
 I once knew a man who drove twelve hours just to see me for two hours on a bench and then he had to drive back again another twelve hours to start his work shift.
 All we did was just sit on a bench and talk.
-And we all know of the many “showing off” rituals that (especially young) men do to exhibit their strength, virility and courage.
+And we all know of the many “showing off” rituals that men, especially younger men, do to exhibit their strength, virility and courage.
 Personally, I’ve never been interested in bank accounts, cars or job titles – because all I cared about was seeing the man’s qualities, such as chivalry, integrity, emotional maturity and strength in vulnerability; because I am interested in building kingdoms, rather than sand castles.
-This is what “the knight in shining armour” does; he goes into the forest to fight the dragon (his shadow self) and prove his worthiness, devotion and earn something of real value; to then take off his glamorized shining armour and truly offer his naked heart to someone by opening up in a vulnerable, emotionally mature way.

 Paying attention and holding ourselves accountable is what relationships are often based on.

-The lack of relationship accountability is like a state of stable ambiguity; people are giving “just enough” not to feel alone but to get the reward of affection, while certainly not giving “too much” to compromise on our freedom and become trapped because of our unwillingness (and fear) to commit.
+The lack of relationship accountability is like a state of stable ambiguity; people are giving “just enough” not to feel alone but to get the reward of affection, while certainly not giving “too much” to compromise on our freedom and become trapped because of our unwillingness, and fear, to commit.

 This also leads to uncertainty, anxiety, fears, paralyzing self-doubt and unworthiness issues, and overall unhappiness.
-Ghosting, icing, breadcrumping and all other sociopathic behaviors that modern society has adopted as “normal” – are actually the manifestations of the decline of empathy in our world or in other words, the promotion of one’s selfishness disregarding the consequences on another human being.
+Ghosting, icing, breadcrumping and all other sociopathic behaviors that modern society has adopted as “normal”, are actually the manifestations of the decline of empathy in our world or in other words, the promotion of one’s selfishness disregarding the consequences on another human being.
 With digital communication, there is the forgetfulness that a human being is on the other end of the message and we fail to see how our words affect them.
 This also means no boundaries and no limits.

 When something is costly and important for us, when we’ve invested into it, then we have something to lose and we’ll be more careful and responsible with it.